Claxl/ImageRegistration_for_RemoteSensing_Characterization/README.md

 -  ORB : Implemented
 -  AKAZE : Implemented
 -  RIFT : Implemented
--  HOPC : Need Bug Fix
+-  HOPC : More analysis needed
--  OS-SIFT : To port in Python
 -  SAR-SIFT : To port in Python
 -  LGHD : To port in Python
+-  POS-GIFT : To port in Python
+-  CoFSM : To port in Python

 ## Metrics
 The extracted metrics are
 - Number of Match (**NM**)